h011o/Advents/AdventOfCTF2025.md

         });
 ```

 This means that setting the value for `user` to `1` would be our next step.
-Also on looking at the `/finalize` request we can see the cookie `Cookie: auth=BA4FBg%3D%3D`, I used a base64 decoder at first to understand what this means but I got no meaningful value.
+Also on looking at the `/finalize` request we can see the cookie value ` auth=BA4FBg%3D%3D` provides us with the response `"message":"Order 64c77513 finalized for user 3921.",`.

 The hint for this challenge states that:
 ```